-There’s an optimal window of 5-8 day each month to try to have a baby.
+There’s an optimal window of 4 to 7 days each month to try to have a baby.
 Sounds simple enough — all you have to do is, you know, get it on during those days.
 But if you’ve struggled to conceive, you know it’s actually a lot more complicated than that.
 And the first, surprisingly-hard thing to figure out is when those days are each month.

 According to the American Pregnancy Association, ovulation for most women occurs anywhere between day 11 to day 21 of their menstrual cycle.
 That’s a ten day window…which is huge if you are trying to get the timing perfectly right.
 Ovulation can occur at various times during a cycle, potentially on a different day each month, making things more complicated than it seems.

 Ovulation is divided into two phases: the follicular phase and the luteal phase.
 The follicular phase starts on the first days of the last menstrual period (LMP) and continues through ovulation.
 It can differ greatly for every woman and last from 7 – 40 days.
 The second half of the cycle is called the luteal phases which begins the day of ovulation until the next period begins.
 This phase is a bit more precise and is usually only 12-16 days from the day of ovulation.